madnuttah/unbound-docker/doc/DETAILS.md

 The splitted configuration files located in [`doc/examples/usr/local/unbound`](https://github.com/madnuttah/unbound-docker/tree/main/doc/examples/usr/local/unbound) are only meant to give you an impression on how to separating and structuring the configs.
 Please mind that those files are **examples** which also needs to be edited to make them work for your environment if you intend to use them.
 It might be necessary to fix permissions and ownership of the files put in the persistent volumes if unbound refuses to start.

-Other than that, splitting ain't really necessary as your standard unbound.conf will perfectly do the job.
+Other than that, splitting ain't really necessary as the included default unbound.conf will perfectly do the job.

 ### Folder Structure